-Leo, on the topic of “Can my boss see my mail and instant messages” you wrote, “if using your company’s machine, it’s safe to assume that your boss or IT department could see your emails and instant messages.”
+Leo, on the topic of “Can my boss see my mail and instant messages” you wrote, “If you are using your company’s machine, it’s safe to assume that your boss or IT department can see your emails and instant messages.”

-My original article discussed using company provided, or company owned, hardware like a PC.
-The issue here, of course, is that when the company provides hardware like this, it’s possible, and often quite legal, for them install software or even hardware that enables them to monitor how that computer is being used.
+My original article discussed using company-provided or company-owned hardware like a PC.
+The issue here, of course, is that when the company provides hardware like this, it’s possible (and often legal) for them to install software or hardware that monitors how that computer is being used.

-That most certainly could include software to monitor everything from your keystrokes to what you see on the screen; and of course that means any email you send and receive, as well as instant messages or more.
+That could include monitoring everything from your keystrokes to what you see on the screen; and, of course, includes any email you send and receive as well as instant messages and more.

-Basically, when you are provided a computer by someone else, there’s really no way to know that they haven’t installed monitoring tools, because some of those tools are virtually undetectable.
-And companies have been known to do exactly that.
+When you’re provided a computer by someone else, there’s no way to know they haven’t installed monitoring tools because some of those tools are virtually undetectable.
+And some companies do exactly that.

-The company that provides your internet connection can, if they have an inclination, monitor the traffic that travels up and down the connection that they’ve provided to you.
-It’s much like an open Wi-Fi hotspot in that regard, except that your ISP has the legitimate means to do it.
+The organization providing your internet connection can, if they have the inclination, monitor the traffic traveling across the connection they’ve provided to you.
+It’s much like an open Wi-Fi hotspot except that your ISP has the legitimate means to do it.

-So even when you’re at work or school using your own computer or another computer that you know is secure, if you’re using your work or your school’s internet, then they can absolutely monitor what’s going back and forth on that connection.
-I’ll talk a little bit about how to mitigate at least some of that below.
+So even when you’re at work or school using your own computer or another computer you know is secure but using your work or school’s internet, they can monitor what’s going back and forth on the connection.

 Someone else’s online service

-The point, which you picked up on, is that the provider of basically any online service that you use can monitor how you use that service.
+The point that the questioner picked up on is that the provider of basically any online service you use can monitor how you use that service.

 That means that yes, your email provider can read your email.
-If that email provider is your school, by virtue of having an email address based on that school’s internet domain, then yes; the school’s IT department could be looking at what you send and then receive.
+If that email provider is your school (if you have an email address based on that school’s internet domain) then yes: the school’s IT department could look at what you send and receive.

-It’s true for each and every email service provider, and every other online service provider.
+That is true for every email service provider and every online service provider.

 But are you interesting enough?

-Now, one of the things that I’ve long said that to be honest few people seem to take to heart, is that in general you and I just aren’t that interesting.
-Your ISP, your school, your company, and your email provider typically have much better things to do with their time than to spend it snooping on your correspondence.
+Now, one thing I’ve long said that few people seem to take to heart is that in general, you and I just aren’t that interesting.
+Your ISP, school, company, or email provider typically have much better things to do with their time and money than to spend it snooping on your correspondence.

 Now, of course, if there is a reason for them to look, they can.
 But I’ll reiterate: most of us just aren’t that interesting.

-So, what can you do if you think you are interesting?
+So what can you do if you think you are that interesting?

-When it comes to using someone else’s hardware, not much.
-When you’re at work, don’t do anything on your work computer that isn’t something you’d want your boss or other’s to know about.
+When using someone else’s hardware, not much.
+Do nothing on your work computer that isn’t something you’d want your boss or others to know about.

-As for the rest (ISPs, email and service providers) it really all comes down to encryption of some sort.
-If you use a VPN service, then your internet provider can’t see what you’re up to, other than the fact that you’re connected to a VPN.
-And of course, remember that the VPN service can then see everything you do.
+As for the rest (ISPs, email, and service providers) it all comes down to encryption of some sort.
+If you use a VPN service, your internet provider can’t see what you’re up to other than the fact that you’re connected to a VPN.
+(But of course, the VPN service can then see everything you do.)

-Encrypting email, on the other hand, is difficult but possible.
-And that’s really the only way to keep your email provider from being be able to read your messages.
-Your email message cannot be read, but remember that who you’re sending it to, of course, can be.
+Encrypting email is difficult but possible, and that’s the only way to keep your email provider from being able to read your messages.
+Once encrypted, your email message cannot be read, but who you’re sending it to is visible.

 There is a simple rule of thumb here.
 If an organization such as a school or business gives you an email address only use it for whatever you do for that organization and not for personal emails.
 Email address are easy to get.